Getting character LCDs to work at 3 volts

 < read the first page

 This modification is optional, you only need to do it if you have problems with the LCD being slow.

 On both 5V LCD modules I checked, Rosc is a 91 kohm resistor.
 You can

-find this resistor by measuring it with a frequency meter or an
+find this resistor by measuring the pads with a frequency meter or an

-oscilloscope and find the clock signal around the nominal 270kHz
+oscilloscope and look for the clock signal around the nominal 270kHz

 frequency.
 By replacing this resistor with a smaller value one, the

 This is a 2x16 character LCD module

 The signal on Rosc (R6 on the picture) is around 246 kHz

 The signal on Rosc (R1 on the picture) is 206kHz